 <argument>remote</argument>

-<argument>PUT URL OR FILE LOCATION HERE</argument>
+<argument>PUT FILE LOCATION HERE</argument>

 </application-desc>